shannontyx/CloudComputingProject/README.md

   --disk-size=30
 ```

-Challenge: Exceeded CPU size during terraform apply.
-The 4 nodes consumed all 8 CPUs in the europe-west6 region.
-Resized the GKE cluster to 2 nodes.
+Challenge: Exceeded CPU size during terraform apply. </br> The 4 nodes consumed all 8 CPUs in the europe-west6 region.
+Hence, we used the following command to resize the GKE cluster from 4 to 2 nodes to free up some CPU to apply terraform.

 ```bash
 gcloud container clusters resize online-boutique \